terjanq/google-reported-issue/README.md

 ![codeinjection.png](codeinjection.png)

 ## Attack scenario
-Suppose we have a website `https://xyz.example.com` with **uploading notes** as a major functionality.
+Suppose we have a website `https://xyz.example.com` with **creating notes** as a major functionality.
 Each user has his own account and creates either public or private notes.
 The website offers set of `scripts`, hosted on their website, which users can attach into their notes (for example animated winter theme).
 At the same time, the website `https://xyz.example.com` **ensures** that the user data is safe and that no `XSS Injection` can be done on their website.
 But the website uses `Google reCAPTCHA` tool as a defense against bots.
 The header `Content-Security-Policy` intended to prevent from XSS is set to:

 ```